[Updated 2020] Boosting Posts on Facebook: All Your Burning Questions Answered

 Boosts require you to publish an update to your Facebook page.
 Ads can be created independently from the content of your Facebook page.

 That means that ads can be ‘hidden’ from your Facebook page, which makes them handy for ad campaigns (because your page’s fans really don’t need to see all your ad variations).
 Boosts don’t have that advantage.

 You can learn more about Facebook ads in our beginner’s guide to creating Facebook ads.

-3. How much does boosting a post cost?
+3. How much does a Facebook boost post cost?

 You simply enter the total amount you want to spend and Facebook will spread it evenly across the duration you choose.

 The minimum cost of a boost is $1 per day, and that’s in your local currency too.
 So if you run to run a boost campign for a week the minimum cost will be $7.

 4. Is it worth it to boost posts?

 Facebook’s organic reach metric is frustrating.
 Unless you have extraordinarily engaging content, generally your organic reach is going to be only a small fraction of your total number of fans.

 One solution is to write more engaging content – but sometimes that simply is not possible.